The Funniest Joke in the World

 "The Funniest Joke in the World" (also "Joke Warfare" and "Killer Joke") is a Monty Python comedy sketch revolving around a joke that is so funny that anyone who reads or hears it promptly dies from laughter.
 Ernest Scribbler (Michael Palin), a British "manufacturer of jokes", writes the joke on a piece of paper only to die laughing.
 His mother (Eric Idle) also immediately dies laughing after reading it, as do the first constables on the scene.
-Eventually the joke is contained, weaponized, and deployed against Germany during World War II.
+Eventually the joke is contained, weaponised, and deployed against Germany during World War II.

 The sketch appeared in the first episode of the television show Monty Python's Flying Circus ("Whither Canada"), first shown on 5 October 1969.
 It appeared in altered forms in several later Python works.
 The German translation of the joke in the sketch is made of various meaningless, German-sounding nonsense words, and so it does not have an English translation.

 Synopsis

 The sketch is framed in a documentary style and opens with Ernest Scribbler (Michael Palin), a British "manufacturer of jokes", creating and writing the funniest joke in the world on a piece of paper, only to die laughing.
 His mother (Eric Idle) finds the joke, thinks it is a suicide note, reads it and also immediately dies laughing.
-Aware of the deadly nature of the joke, a brave Scotland Yard inspector (Graham Chapman) attempts to retrieve the joke, aided by the playing of very somber music on gramophone records and the chanting of laments by fellow policemen to create a depressing atmosphere.
+Aware of the deadly nature of the joke, a brave Scotland Yard inspector (Graham Chapman) attempts to retrieve the joke, aided by the playing of very sombre music on gramophone records and the chanting of laments by fellow policemen to create a depressing atmosphere.
 The inspector leaves the house with the joke in hand, but also dies from laughter.

 The British Army are soon eager to determine "the military potential of the Killer Joke".
 They test the joke on a short-sighted rifleman (Terry Jones), who suppresses a laugh and falls dead on the range.
 After confirming its "devastating effectiveness at a range of up to 50 yards", they then translate it into German, with each translator working on only one word of the joke for their own safety (one translator saw two words of the joke and had to be hospitalised for several weeks).
 The German "translation" (in reality mostly just nonsense words) is used for the first time on 8 July 1944 in the Ardennes, causing German soldiers to fall down dead from laughter:

 Wenn ist das Nunstück git und Slotermeyer?
 Ja!
 Beiherhund das Oder die Flipperwaldt gersput!